-This course is designed to give the student occupational learning opportunities and career awareness.
+WEXP 1950 Work Experience Law Office - Third Semester 1 - 4unit(s) This course offers students occupational learning opportunities beyond career experiences gained in WEXP 1940.
 This is accomplished through employment (paid or volunteer), providing learning related to the student's educational or occupational goal.
-The student's employer must agree to participate by assisting in developing measurable learning objectives, verifying hours worked, meeting with the designated college instructor and providing an evaluation of the student learning objectives.
+The student's employer must agree to participate by assisting in developing measurable learning objectives, verifying hours worked, meeting with the designated college instructor, and evaluating the student's learning objectives.
 Students may earn a maximum of four units per semester.
 Students must work 75 hours for each unit of paid work experience credit.
-If a student is performing non-paid volunteer work, one unit may be earned for each 60 hours of training.
+If a student performs nonpaid volunteer work, one unit may be earned for each 60 hours of training.
+Prerequisites: WEXP 1940 with a minimum grade of C.